MikePea1993/Frsk_Present/README.md

 # Frsk_Present

+For issues or suggestions, open a ticket in the Discord! https://discord.gg/j9Mt2BmjUu

 A Christmas present gifting system for RedM servers.
 Wrap gifts for other players with personalized tags!

 ## Features